kubeshark/docs/src/pages/en/automation_scripting.md

 layout: ../../layouts/MainLayout.astro
 ---

-Custom-logic scripts use [hooks](/en/automation_hooks) and [helpers](/en/automation_helpers) to trigger actions, supported by the available integrations, and based on programmatic decisions and/or on a schedule.
+Custom-logic scripts use [hooks](/en/automation_hooks) and [helpers](/en/automation_helpers) to trigger actions, supported by available integrations, based on programmatic decisions and/or a schedule.

-**Kubeshark** scripting language is based on [Javascript ES5](https://262.ecma-international.org/5.1/).
+**Kubeshark**'s scripting language is based on [JavaScript ES5](https://262.ecma-international.org/5.1/).

-The following script example calculates the number of packets and overall traffic processed per minute using an L4 network hook ([`onPacketCaptured`](/en/automation_hooks#onpacketcapturedinfo-object)), some helpers and a job.
+The following script example calculates the number of packets and overall traffic processed per minute using an L4 network hook ([`onPacketCaptured`](/en/automation_hooks#onpacketcapturedinfo-object)), some helpers, and a job.

 ```js
 var packetCount = 0;